gordwest/StockMarketVisual/README.md

 ## CPSC 583 project

-### Goals
-- Provide insight on Canadian stock ETF performance over the last 5 years.
+### Interactive visuals to help understand how the stock market reacted in the last 5 years.
-- 6 visuals